-The following is a general summary description of the tax consequences of your participation in the Hewlett-Packard Company 2011 Employee Stock Purchase Plan (the "ESPP") and the Second Amended and Restated Hewlett-Packard Company 2004 Stock Incentive Plan (the "SIP").
+The following is a general summary description of the tax consequences of your participation in the Hewlett-Packard Company 2011 Employee Stock Purchase Plan (the "ESPP").

-This description is based on the tax and other laws concerning equity awards in effect in your country as of April 2014.
+This description is based on the tax and other laws concerning equity awards in effect in your country as of April 2015.
 Such laws are often complex and change frequently.
-As a result, the information contained in this supplement may be out of date at the time you are granted an award, acquire cash or shares or sell shares you acquire under the ESPP and/or the SIP or receive dividends on such shares.
+As a result, the information contained in this supplement may be out of date at the time you are granted an award, acquire cash or shares or sell shares you acquire under the ESPP or receive dividends on such shares.

 In addition, this description does not discuss all of the various laws, rules and regulations that may apply.
 It may not apply to your particular tax or financial situation, and Hewlett-Packard Company ("HP") is not in a position to assure you of any particular tax result.
 Accordingly, you are strongly advised to seek appropriate professional advice as to how the tax or other laws in your country apply to your specific situation.
-You are also advised to seek advice with respect to U.S. inheritance and/or estate taxes as you may be subject to those with respect to shares acquired under the ESPP or the SIP.
+You are also advised to seek advice with respect to U.S. inheritance and/or estate taxes as you may be subject to those with respect to shares acquired under the ESPP.

-If you are a citizen or resident of another country of if you have a significant interest in HP, transfer employment after you are granted an award, or are considered a resident of another country for local law purposes, the information contained in this description may not apply to you.
+If you are a citizen or resident of another country, transfer employment and/or residency after you are granted an award, or are considered a resident of another country for local law purposes, the information contained in this description may not apply to you.

-Note: The particular terms of the ESPP or stock options or restricted stock or restricted stock units or performance-based restricted units or SARs granted to you pursuant to the SIP are set forth in the applicable plan and award agreement (the "Plan Documents").
-If there is an inconsistency between the description below and the Plan Documents, the Plan Documents will govern.
-As stated in the Plan Documents, the ability to participate in the ESPP and/or the SIP is not a contract or a guarantee of continued employment.
+Note: The particular terms of the ESPP are set forth in the ESPP and enrollment agreement (the "ESPP Documents").
+If there is an inconsistency between the description below and the ESPP Documents, the ESPP Documents will govern.
+As stated in the ESPP Documents, the ability to participate in the ESPP is not a contract or a guarantee of continued employment.
 Employment is and always will be on the basis provided for in your employment agreement, if any.
-The ESPP and the SIP are not part of your salary and will not be included in calculations of any severance payments that may be payable upon termination of employment.
+The ESPP is not part of your salary and will not be included in calculations of any severance payments that may be payable upon termination of employment.